-The funicular railway is currently closed and it is unclear when it will reopen.
+The funicular railway is currently closed and is expected to reopen in Autumn 2022.
 For the moment the remainder of this page is as written before the closure took place.

 The Cairngorm plateau, mostly above 4,000ft in height, is one of the most rare and fragile environments in Scotland.
 However, Cairn Gorm's northern corries of Coire Cas and Coire na Ciste have been the location for extensive ski-related development since the opening of the White Lady chairlift here on 23 December 1961.

 Until 2001, visitors made use of a chairlift operating all year round that carried them in two stages up to the Ptarmigan Restaurant.
 As a result the area benefitted from the year-round business that went with being a major ski centre as well as a summer attraction; but the mountain suffered from the high levels of pedestrian traffic resulting from such easy access.

 In Summer 1999 work started on the construction of the CairnGorm Mountain Railway and this opened for business on 23 December 2001, 40 years to the day after the opening of the original chair lift.

 The railway is operated very differently in winter and summer.
 In winter the priority is to get skiers up the hill, so the train takes just five minutes to cover the 2km between the two stations, and each train can carry up to 120 skiers.
 An important feature is the train's ability to operate in winds of up to 75mph.
 This is a vast improvement on the 25-30mph wind speed limits of the old chair lifts, which meant that they had to stop running on up to 40% of winter days.